 As we mentioned above, the length of time between changing your pad or tampon, or sleeping in the wrong position, might cause you to discover blood on your bed sheet in the morning.

 Another big issue can be not using the right period protection for you- and, thankfully, there is now a huge range of products out there to pick from, so the right period product will be out there for you!

-Menstrual cup or menstrual disc- These are a very popular option as they are worn inside the vagina so the period protection isn't affected by your body movements.
+- Menstrual cup or menstrual disc- These are a very popular safe options as they are worn inside the vagina so the period protection isn’t affected by your body movements.
 Menstrual cups are eco friendly and, like most reusable products can save you money over time.
 They can be worn for up to 8 hours and hold more than tampons do.

 Why does my period blood leak to the back?

 We are all different, some women experience period leakage to the front, back, or sides of their underwear and this is probably mostly influenced by your sleeping position.

 Tossing and turning in your sleep can be an issue, causing blood to pool and leak to one side.
 Period underwear is a great solution if this is a particular problem for you!

 What position should I sleep in to avoid period leakage?